caltechlibrary/newt/newt-presentation.md

   - JavaScript
 - Understand how HTTP works, including HTTP methods and Headers
 - How to handle static file assets, e.g. image and video files

+> the front-end remains complex as it ever was

 # But is this really simpler?